A key sector for Bangladesh

 The Better Work model begins by getting to know the intricacies of each factory, building their trust in the programme and encouraging factories to take full ownership of compliance concerns.
 The first phase also requires that each factory, with the guidance of Enterprise Advisors (EAs) go through a self-evaluation of their working conditions.
 The interactions with the factories go beyond providing advisory services, to creating factory improvement plans, getting them to identify compliance deficiencies, and examining the sophistication of their Worker Participation Committees in relationship to their ability to resolve compliance issues.

-As of 31 December 2015, 94 factories were registered with a total of 181,740 workers, 55% of whom are females.
+As of March 2016, 100 factories were registered with over 195,000 workers, 54% of whom are females.
 In all, 18 international buyer partners are currently participating while in excess of 70 are sourcing from Better Work factories.
 Examples of activities include advisory visits/meetings conducted to develop compliance improvement plans; training on supervisory skills, financial literacy, industrial relations and workplace cooperation; pilot factory assessments completed; draft guidelines developed for forming functional Occupational Safety and Health (OSH) committees in coordination with Accord and Alliance.

 Supporting rehabilitation for Rana Plaza survivors